My Research

 Research with real-world impact

-Twelve months later, her Christmas paper New insights into ridden horse behaviour, horse welfare and horse-related safety was among the top 5 downloaded papers in the prestigious journal Applied Animal Behaviour Science.
+This paper was very well received and twelve months later, New insights into ridden horse behaviour, horse welfare and horse-related safety was among the top 5 downloaded papers in the prestigious journal Applied Animal Behaviour Science.

-This was followed up in 2023, with her paper, Bit use and its relevance for rider safety, rider satisfaction and horse welfare in equestrian sport achieving the same top 5 most downloaded paper, again in the leading animal welfare academic journal Applied Animal Behaviour Science.
+Then, in 2023, I was lucky enough that my paper, Bit use and its relevance for rider safety, rider satisfaction and horse welfare in equestrian sport also achieved the same top 5 most downloaded paper, again this paper was published in Applied Animal Behaviour Science

 2024